 Unfortunately, the increased commercialisation of cosmetic surgery can often lead prospective patients to think that aesthetic surgery is a commodity that can be bought without much thought for the consequences.
 The International Society of Aesthetic Plastic Surgery (ISAPS) has published what it describes as the ‘patient safety diamond’.
 This is a simple 4 step process that patients should follow before contemplating surgery.
 The success of a surgical procedure (outcomes, complications, patient satisfaction) depends on four factors:

 3. the surgeon

 4. the surgical facility

 We will look at each of these in turn.

-Surgeons must have a frank discussion with their patients about the risks of certain procedures.
-Some procedures like Abdominoplasty (tummy tuck) and large volume liposuction are known to carry higher risks of complications than other procedures.
+Surgeons must have a frank discussion with their patients about the risks of specific procedures.
+Some procedures like Abdominoplasty (tummy tuck) and large volume liposuction are known to carry higher risks of complications than other operations.
 Detailed information on procedures and their complications can be found on the BAAPS website by following this link.

-In the UK, any doctor with a license to practise can call themselves a cosmetic or aesthetic surgeon.
-Surgery is a long apprenticeship and there is no substitute for years of training and formal plastic surgery qualifications.
+In the UK, any doctor with a license to practice can call themselves a cosmetic or aesthetic surgeon.
+Surgery is a long apprenticeship, and there is no substitute for years of training and formal plastic surgery qualifications.
 Your surgeon should be on the GMC’s Specialist Register for Plastic Surgery.
-They will have a FRCS (Plastic Surgery) qualification and will usually be members of BAAPS (British Association of Aesthetic Plastic Surgeons) or BAPRAS (the British Association of Plastic, Reconstructive and Aesthetic Surgery).
+They will have an FRCS (Plastic Surgery) qualification and will usually be members of BAAPS (British Association of Aesthetic Plastic Surgeons) or BAPRAS (the British Association of Plastic, Reconstructive and Aesthetic Surgery).
 They should hold (or have held) a substantive NHS Consultant appointment.

-Patients should be encouraged to ask their prospective surgeon how often they perform a certain procedure and how many of those procedures have they done.
+Patients should be encouraged to ask their prospective surgeon how often they perform a particular procedure and how many of those procedures have they done.